decentraland/adr/content/ADR-114-p2p-adapter.md

 ```

-### 2. Each peer reports its connections to the topic service
+### 2. Each peer reports its connections to the Messaging Service

 ```mermaid
 sequenceDiagram